zhan-huang/text-annotator/README.md

 # text-annotator
+## News
+We released a new version of text-annotator: [text-annotator-v2](https://www.npmjs.com/package/text-annotator-v2), with some improvements and breaking changes.
+We will still maintain this library here and will still use it in our product.
+But you are welcome to try text-annotator-v2 which is supposed to be [safer and more lightweight](https://www.npmjs.com/package/text-annotator-v2#comparing-text-annotator-v2-and-text-annotator).

+## Introduction
-A JavaScript library for annotating plain text in the HTML<br />
+text-annotator is a JavaScript library for annotating plain text in the HTML.<br />
 The annotation process is:
 1. **Search**: Search for a piece of plain text in the HTML; if finding it, store its location identified by an index and then return the index for later annotation
 2. **Annotate**: Annotate the found text given its index<br />